 The decision in Dine’ CARE v.
 Jewell is a victory for BLM and the oil and gas industry by upholding BLM’s decision making regarding the grant of APDs for development of the Mancos Shale based on the 2003 Final EIS even as the BLM is seeking to update that NEPA document based on increased activity and interest in the Mancos Shale.
 The opinion also seeks to harmonize Tenth Circuit standards for preliminary injunctive relief with recent Supreme Court precedent, confirming that preliminary injunctions are indeed to be issued only in extraordinary circumstances.
 At the same time, comments in the opinion clearly reflect that the courts will continue to scrutinize closely NEPA challenges to agency decision making.
 Moreover, Dine’ CARE and its companion NGOs have demonstrated ongoing tenacity in their efforts to ensure that federal agencies comply with their statutory and regulatory obligations regarding the fossil fuel economy in New Mexico and beyond.

-, asserting that Winter should be limited to its specific ruling – that plaintiffs making a showing of a strong likelihood of success on the merits must still show a likelihood (and not a mere possibility) of irreparable harm.
+- 1. While Tenth Circuit Judge Lucero concurred in the result, including that the NGOs had not presented sufficient evidence to meet their burden on the merits, Judge Lucero disagreed with the majority’s reading and application of Winter, asserting that Winter should be limited to its specific ruling – that plaintiffs making a showing of a strong likelihood of success on the merits must still show a likelihood (and not a mere possibility) of irreparable harm.